Perihelion Precession

 | What is perihelion precession? | The slow rotation of a planet’s closest approach point around the Sun |

-| What’s Mercury’s cycle? | ~243,867 years (prograde) in the ecliptic frame |
+| Mercury’s cycle | ~243,867 years (prograde) in the ecliptic frame |

-| What’s the “anomaly”? | ~43 arcsec/century difference between observed (~575″) and Newtonian (~532″) |
+| The “anomaly” | ~43 arcsec/century — observed (~575″) minus Newtonian (~532″) |

-| Standard explanation? | Einstein’s General Relativity (1915) — space-time curvature contributes ~43 arcsec/century |
+| Standard explanation | Einstein’s General Relativity (1915) — space-time curvature contributes ~43 arcsec/century |

-| Model’s alternative? | Earth’s reference frame motion may explain the anomaly |
+| Model’s alternative | Earth’s reference-frame motion may explain the anomaly |

-| Testable prediction? | BepiColombo (2027) will measure ~574.61″/cy or lower (vs MESSENGER’s 575.31″ in 2013); GR predicts no change.
-The 0.70″/cy gap is ~500× larger than measurement uncertainty (provided the analysis pipeline reports the raw measured perihelion advance — see methodology) |
+| Testable prediction | BepiColombo (2027) will measure ~574.61″/cy or lower (vs MESSENGER’s 575.31″ in 2013); GR predicts no change.
+The 0.70″/cy gap is ~500× larger than measurement uncertainty (provided the pipeline reports the raw measured perihelion advance — see methodology) |

-| Full discussion? | Scientific Background |
+| Full scientific discussion | Scientific Background §4 |